SirAndrewjp/Converter-and-quizz-app/Source Code/src/Readme.md

-#App source code
-#This is the source code for the app itself, feel free to use for yourself
+This is the source code for the app itself, feel free to use for yourself